Synopsys (NASDAQ:SNPS) Updates FY 2022 Earnings Guidance

-Synopsys (NASDAQ:SNPS) last issued its earnings results on Wednesday, February 16th.
-The semiconductor company reported $2.40 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.37 by $0.03.
-The business had revenue of $1.27 billion during the quarter, compared to analyst estimates of $1.27 billion.
-Synopsys had a return on equity of 14.83% and a net margin of 18.02%.
-Synopsys’s revenue was up 30.9% on a year-over-year basis.
-During the same period in the previous year, the company posted $1.03 EPS.
-Equities analysts predict that Synopsys will post 5.43 EPS for the current year.
+A number of research firms recently commented on SNPS.
+KeyCorp lifted their price target on Synopsys from $395.00 to $445.00 and gave the stock an overweight rating in a research note on Monday, January 10th.
+Credit Suisse Group raised their target price on shares of Synopsys from $300.00 to $360.00 and gave the stock an outperform rating in a report on Monday, November 29th.
+DA Davidson raised their target price on shares of Synopsys from $335.00 to $400.00 and gave the stock a buy rating in a report on Thursday, December 2nd.
+StockNews.com cut shares of Synopsys from a strong-buy rating to a buy rating in a report on Saturday, February 19th.
+Finally, Rosenblatt Securities raised their target price on shares of Synopsys from $365.00 to $385.00 and gave the stock a buy rating in a report on Thursday, December 2nd.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and nine have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $385.78.

-A number of brokerages have weighed in on SNPS.
-Needham & Company LLC lifted their target price on Synopsys from $360.00 to $370.00 and gave the company a buy rating in a research report on Thursday, December 2nd.
-KeyCorp boosted their price target on Synopsys from $395.00 to $445.00 and gave the stock an overweight rating in a research report on Monday, January 10th.
-Credit Suisse Group boosted their price target on Synopsys from $300.00 to $360.00 and gave the stock an outperform rating in a research report on Monday, November 29th.
-DA Davidson boosted their price target on Synopsys from $335.00 to $400.00 and gave the stock a buy rating in a research report on Thursday, December 2nd.
-Finally, StockNews.com lowered Synopsys from a strong-buy rating to a buy rating in a research report on Saturday.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and nine have given a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of Buy and an average price target of $385.78.
+Synopsys announced that its Board of Directors has approved a stock buyback program on Friday, December 10th that permits the company to buyback $1.00 billion in outstanding shares.
+This buyback authorization permits the semiconductor company to buy up to 1.8% of its shares through open market purchases.
+Shares buyback programs are usually an indication that the company’s board of directors believes its shares are undervalued.

-In other Synopsys news, CEO Chi-Foon Chan sold 12,318 shares of the business’s stock in a transaction dated Friday, December 3rd.
-The stock was sold at an average price of $343.13, for a total transaction of $4,226,675.34.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Geus Aart De sold 64,622 shares of the business’s stock in a transaction dated Monday, December 13th.
-The shares were sold at an average price of $362.55, for a total value of $23,428,706.10.
+In other Synopsys news, CEO Chi-Foon Chan sold 12,570 shares of Synopsys stock in a transaction that occurred on Friday, February 18th.
+The shares were sold at an average price of $289.25, for a total value of $3,635,872.50.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, CRO Joseph W. Logan sold 6,053 shares of Synopsys stock in a transaction that occurred on Friday, December 3rd.
+The stock was sold at an average price of $348.12, for a total transaction of $2,107,170.36.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 236,722 shares of company stock worth $85,114,661.
-1.56% of the stock is owned by company insiders.
+In the last three months, insiders have sold 336,265 shares of company stock worth $113,920,520.
+1.56% of the stock is owned by corporate insiders.

-A number of institutional investors have recently bought and sold shares of the business.
-Parametric Portfolio Associates LLC lifted its holdings in shares of Synopsys by 4.5% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 457,371 shares of the semiconductor company’s stock valued at $168,541,000 after buying an additional 19,776 shares during the period.
-Stifel Financial Corp lifted its holdings in shares of Synopsys by 33.5% in the 4th quarter.
-Stifel Financial Corp now owns 13,410 shares of the semiconductor company’s stock valued at $4,942,000 after buying an additional 3,366 shares during the period.
-California State Teachers Retirement System lifted its holdings in shares of Synopsys by 1.2% in the 4th quarter.
-California State Teachers Retirement System now owns 267,446 shares of the semiconductor company’s stock valued at $98,554,000 after buying an additional 3,280 shares during the period.
-State of Tennessee Treasury Department lifted its holdings in shares of Synopsys by 5.7% in the 4th quarter.
-State of Tennessee Treasury Department now owns 40,681 shares of the semiconductor company’s stock valued at $14,991,000 after buying an additional 2,179 shares during the period.
-Finally, NewEdge Advisors LLC acquired a new position in shares of Synopsys in the 4th quarter valued at about $666,000.
-Institutional investors and hedge funds own 84.32% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+Parametric Portfolio Associates LLC grew its position in Synopsys by 4.5% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 457,371 shares of the semiconductor company’s stock worth $168,541,000 after buying an additional 19,776 shares during the last quarter.
+California State Teachers Retirement System grew its position in Synopsys by 1.2% during the 4th quarter.
+California State Teachers Retirement System now owns 267,446 shares of the semiconductor company’s stock worth $98,554,000 after purchasing an additional 3,280 shares in the last quarter.
+State of Tennessee Treasury Department grew its position in Synopsys by 5.7% during the 4th quarter.
+State of Tennessee Treasury Department now owns 40,681 shares of the semiconductor company’s stock worth $14,991,000 after purchasing an additional 2,179 shares in the last quarter.
+Stifel Financial Corp grew its position in Synopsys by 33.5% during the 4th quarter.
+Stifel Financial Corp now owns 13,410 shares of the semiconductor company’s stock worth $4,942,000 after purchasing an additional 3,366 shares in the last quarter.
+Finally, Toroso Investments LLC grew its position in Synopsys by 31.9% during the 4th quarter.
+Toroso Investments LLC now owns 4,758 shares of the semiconductor company’s stock worth $1,753,000 after purchasing an additional 1,150 shares in the last quarter.
+Hedge funds and other institutional investors own 84.32% of the company’s stock.

 Synopsys, Inc engages in the provision of software products and consulting services in the electronic design automation industry.
 It operates through the following segments: Semiconductor and System Design, and Software Integrity.
 The Semiconductor and System Design segment includes the EDA, IP and System Integration.